projectwagomu/apgas/README.md

 ## Publications

-- Transparent Resource Elasticity for Task-Based Cluster Environments with Work Stealing [10.1145/3458744.3473361](https://doi.org/10.1145/3458744.3473361)
+- Transparent Resource Elasticity for Task-Based Cluster Environments with Work Stealing (https://doi.org/10.1145/3458744.3473361)
-- Malleable APGAS Programs and their Support in Batch Job Schedulers (to appear)
+- Malleable APGAS Programs and their Support in Batch Job Schedulers (https://doi.org/10.1007/978-3-031-48803-0_8)
-- On the Performance of Malleable APGAS Programs and Batch Job Schedulers (to appear)
+- On the Performance of Malleable APGAS Programs and Batch Job Schedulers (https://doi.org/10.1007/s42979-024-02641-7)
-- Evolving APGAS Programs: Automatic and Transparent Resource Adjustments at Runtime (to appear)
+- Evolving APGAS Programs: Automatic and Transparent Resource Adjustments at Runtime (https://doi.org/10.1007/978-3-031-61763-8_15)
+- The Impact of Evolving APGAS Programs on HPC Clusters (to appear)

 ## Contributors